funRiceGenes/funRiceGenes.github.io/_posts/D/2015-01-20-DLT~OsGRAS-32~D62~GS6~SMOS2.md

     + __D6~OSH15~Oskn3~RLB__, __DLT~OsGRAS-32~D62~GS6~SMOS2__, [Rice DWARF AND LOW-TILLERING and the homeodomain protein OSH15 interact to regulate internode elongation via orchestrating brassinosteroid signaling and metabolism.](http://www.ncbi.nlm.nih.gov/pubmed?term=Rice DWARF AND LOW-TILLERING and the homeodomain protein OSH15 interact to regulate internode elongation via orchestrating brassinosteroid signaling and metabolism.%5BTitle%5D),  In osh15, dlt, and osh15 dlt, BR levels are higher in seedlings and panicles, but unexpectedly lower in internodes compared with the wild-type
     + __D6~OSH15~Oskn3~RLB__, __DLT~OsGRAS-32~D62~GS6~SMOS2__, [Rice DWARF AND LOW-TILLERING and the homeodomain protein OSH15 interact to regulate internode elongation via orchestrating brassinosteroid signaling and metabolism.](http://www.ncbi.nlm.nih.gov/pubmed?term=Rice DWARF AND LOW-TILLERING and the homeodomain protein OSH15 interact to regulate internode elongation via orchestrating brassinosteroid signaling and metabolism.%5BTitle%5D),  Taken together, our results suggest that DLT interacts with OSH15, which functions in the lower internodes, to modulate rice internode elongation via orchestrating BR signaling and metabolism
     + __D61~OsBRI1~OsBRKq1__, __DLT~OsGRAS-32~D62~GS6~SMOS2__, [Rice DWARF AND LOW-TILLERING and the homeodomain protein OSH15 interact to regulate internode elongation via orchestrating brassinosteroid signaling and metabolism.](http://www.ncbi.nlm.nih.gov/pubmed?term=Rice DWARF AND LOW-TILLERING and the homeodomain protein OSH15 interact to regulate internode elongation via orchestrating brassinosteroid signaling and metabolism.%5BTitle%5D),  OSH15 targets and promotes the expression of the BR receptor gene BR INSENSITIVE1 (OsBRI1), and DLT facilitates this regulation in a dosage-dependent manner
+    + __DLT~OsGRAS-32~D62~GS6~SMOS2__, __OsGRAS19~OsSCL7~WG3__, [Wide Grain 3, a GRAS Protein, Interacts with DLT to Regulate Grain Size and Brassinosteroid Signaling in Rice.](http://www.ncbi.nlm.nih.gov/pubmed?term=Wide Grain 3, a GRAS Protein, Interacts with DLT to Regulate Grain Size and Brassinosteroid Signaling in Rice.%5BTitle%5D),  Moreover, we found that WG3 directly interacts with DWARF AND LOW-TILLERING (DLT), a previously reported GRAS protein, and a genetic experiment demonstrated that WG3 and DLT function in a common pathway to regulate grain size

 [//]: # * **Key figures**